LauraNolan/marti/crits/core/README.md

 ### Code Overview

 An RFI item is a three level deep nested list of lists.
-Basically for each topic, there is a list of requests, and for each request there is a list of responses.
+For each topic, there is a list of requests, and for each request there is a list of responses.

 [crits_mongoengine.py](crits_mongoengine.py)